-- Costs & Contract: AMP Payment Systems offers a multi-year contract with a $375 early termination fee and a long-term equipment lease.
+- Costs & Contract: Offers a multi-year contract with a $375 early termination fee and…

-- Complaints & Service: AMP Payment Systems complaints number more than 10 on public complaints forums.
+- Complaints & Service: Complaints number more than 10 on…

-- BBB Rating: AMP Payment Systems currently has an “A+” rating with the Better Business Bureau and has received 1 complaint and 2 reviews in the last 3 years.
+- BBB Rating: Currently has an “A+” rating with the Better Business Bureau and has received 2 complaints and 1 review in…

-- Sales & Marketing: AMP Payment Systems hires independent sales agents and has received a handful of complaints about its sales practices.
+- Sales & Marketing: Hires independent sales agents and has received a handful of…

 Moderate Complaint Volume